 - a long-term bucket (growth investments) designed to outpace inflation

-How a financial advisor in Cincinnati, OH helps: establishes a spending policy, tracks tax and market shifts, manages bucket or portfolio structures, and adapts distributions for long-term durability.
+How a financial advisor in Cincinnati, OH helps: creates and maintains a spending framework, oversees markets and taxes, manages your bucket or rebalancing system, and fine-tunes withdrawals to sustain your plan.

 How a financial advisor in Cincinnati, OH helps: builds and manages a portfolio aligned to your risk, horizon, and income needs, then provides the discipline to stick with it.